isiktopcu/municipal_relevant/README.md

-This BERT-based model I created classifies a tweet into municipal relevant or municipal irrelevant categories for Politus Analytics.
+This is the code to predict with the municipal relevant model I created which assigns each tweet to municipal relevant or irrelevant categories.

 *F1 Macro :* 0.95